 FDA Launches Digital Health Center of Excellence

 Technology and digital platforms are driving a revolution in health care.
 In a step towards advancing and realizing the potential of digital health technology, the U.S. Food and Drug Administration (FDA) recently launched its Digital Health Center of Excellence (DHCoE.)
-In this blog post, Cindy Elko-Simms, M.D., senior vice president of pharmacovigilance and regulatory affairs, and Niklas Morton, senior vice president of PPD Digital, discuss the FDA’s newly launched DHCoE and its potential impact for stakeholders in clinical development.
+In this blog post, Cindy Elko-Simms, M.D., senior vice president of pharmacovigilance, regulatory affairs and medical writing; and Niklas Morton, senior vice president of PPD Digital, discuss the FDA’s newly launched DHCoE and its potential impact for stakeholders in clinical development.

 Health care stakeholders around the world are adapting to evolving patient needs by modernizing regulatory approaches and adopting policies that incorporate and encourage the use of digital technologies to decentralize research.
 The September 2020 launch of the FDA’s DHCoE is an important milestone in the agency’s planned evolution of its digital health program, which is helping to advance innovative digital health technology to benefit patients.

 The DHCoE is housed within the agency’s Center for Devices and Radiological Health (CDRH) and led by Bakul Patel, former agency lead for regulatory and scientific efforts for digital health devices.
 Its mission is to protect and advance public health by helping to speed innovations that provide the American public with safe and effective digital health technologies.1

 The center aligns all FDA digital health activities, spanning a broad spectrum of categories, including telehealth, telemedicine, wearable devices, mobile health (mHealth), health information technology (IT) and personalized medicine.2